ui-schema/ui-schema/packages/docs/src/content/docs/ds-material/InfoRenderer.md

 customWidgets.InfoRenderer = InfoRenderer
 ```

-And add the `info` keyword to your component, anything treated as `true` will render the `InfoRenderer`.
+2. Add the `info` keyword to your component, anything treated as `true` will render the `InfoRenderer`.

+## Options

-The component can be anything and should support:
+The component can render anything and should support:

 - two variants as closed rendering:
     - `icon`, e.g. an `IconButton` with `Info` icon that opens a dialog